jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

 Tree Length
 ===========

-The :meth:`~dendropy.dataobject.tree.Tree.length()` method returns the sum of edge lengths of a |Tree| object, with edges that do not have any length assigned being treated as edges with length 0.
+The :meth:`~dendropy.datamodel.treemodel.Tree.length()` method returns the sum of edge lengths of a |Tree| object, with edges that do not have any length assigned being treated as edges with length 0.
 The following example shows how to identify the "critical" value for an `Archie-Faith-Cranston or PTP test <http://hymenoptera.tamu.edu/courses/ento606/Suggested%20Readings/Slowinksi_Crother_1998.pdf>`_ from a sample of |Tree| objects, i.e. a tree length equal to or greater than 95% of the trees in the sample:

 .. literalinclude:: /examples/tree_length_crit.py